3D modeling & 3D ANIMATION of a heart transport device

 JOB BREAKDOWN SHEETS (JBS)

-Situation: A global life science conglomerate needed to improve its training of factory workers responsible for producing both medical supplies and a blockbuster oncologic.
+Situation: A global life science conglomerate needed to improve its training of factory workers responsible for producing both medical supplies and a series of pharmaceuticals, including major CNS and oncology drugs.

-Task: JANA Life Sciences was tasked to develop JBSs associated with over 200 training curricula while conforming to Training Within Industry (TWI) methodolgy.
+Task: JANA Life Sciences was tasked to develop JBSs associated with over 200 training curricula while conforming to Training Within Industry (TWI) methodology.

 Action: JANA team members were trained in TWI, and then shadowed operators and supervisors over several months.
 SOPs and Master Batch Records were reviewed together with other source data.
 Using state of the art image capture for video and photographs, the JANA team used the Training Within Industry (TWI) methodology for the JBSs.
 In the process of producing this procedural documentation meant to facilitate and accelerate training, SOPs and Batch Records were reviewed.